Jack Rife Beirnes: Early life

 Beirnes was born in Birtle, Manitoba, but grew up in Tofield, Alberta, where his father ran a drugstore.
 He was an Army Cadet in Tofield from 4 September 1927 to 22 November 1933 and liked to build model aircraft.

 Pre-war, he was employed as a pipefitter, farm labourer, and for 13 years was a clerk in the Rexall drug store (his father was a pharmacist).
 In 1934 he applied to the RCAF but was rejected.
 The assessment read, "he does not possess the nervous and physical stability necessary to withstand the stress of flying duties".
 Fascinated by flying, he drove a cab in Edmonton to pay for his flying lessons.
-He obtained his Private Pilot's license at the Edmonton and Northern Alberta Aero Club in June 1936.

-He acquired his pilot's license hoping to apply for a Short Service Commission in the Royal Air Force, having visited the UK in 1935 to enlist.
-At the time of his 1936 application he had 13.25 hours dual, 5.10 hours solo.
+He obtained his private pilot's license at the Edmonton and Northern Alberta Aero Club in June 1936, hoping to apply for a Short Service Commission in the Royal Air Force, having visited the UK in 1935 to enlist.
+At the time of his 1936 application, he had 13.25 hours dual, 5.10 hours solo.
 He once again tried to enlist in the RAF in 1937 without success.